 Both immediate needs and the root causes of food insecurity need to be addressed, urgently.

-The Roddenberry Foundation—in partnership with the Sall Family Foundation, Shockwave Foundation, and Tarsadia Foundation—has launched +1: Food Security to promote a more inclusive, scalable, and collaborative approach to ensuring lasting access to sufficient, safe, and nutritious food across the continent.
+The Roddenberry Foundation—in partnership with the Sall Family, Schooner, Shockwave, and Tarsadia Foundations—launched +1 Food Security to promote a more inclusive, scalable, and collaborative approach to ensure lasting access to sufficient, safe, and nutritious food across the continent.

-Leveraging the +1 Global Fund framework, we aim to:
+Leveraging the +1 Global Fund model, we aim to:

 Build a robust pipeline of diverse, “under-the-radar” organizations working with last-mile and vulnerable communities

-Form an adaptive ecosystem of funders, intermediaries, social entrepreneurs, and grassroots organizations addressing food insecurity
+Form an adaptive ecosystem of funders, intermediaries, social entrepreneurs, and grassroots organizations working in related fields

-The pandemic has shed light on the fragility and inequality of our most foundational systems, while highlighting the innovation and resilience of locally-led, community-based organizations.
-To improve upon and ultimately change our failing systems for the better we must leverage this moment to support them in profoundly different ways.
-The +1: Food Security initiative is an ambitious, collective effort to catalyze this change.
+The pandemic has shed light on the fragility and inequality of our most foundational systems, while highlighting the innovation and resilience of locally-led organizations.
+To improve upon and ultimately change our failing systems for the better, we must leverage this moment to support them in profoundly different ways. +1 Food Security is an ambitious, collective effort to catalyze this change.

-+1: Food Security is supported by a unique collaboration of institutions working together to “end hunger, achieve food security and improved nutrition, and promote sustainable agriculture” (SDG 2).
++1 Food Security is supported by a unique collaboration of funders, partners, and experts working together to “end hunger, achieve food security and improved nutrition, and promote sustainable agriculture” (SDG 2).